PUBLIC WORKS INSPECTOR I

 - Prepare accurate daily records, including making sketches of work in progress or completed work and technical project changes.

-- Interpret plans to ensure that installations are in compliance with legal requirements, safety regulations and construction standards.
+- Interpret plans to ensure that installations are compliant with legal requirements, safety regulations, and construction standards.

-- Serve as the first point of contact for questions from contractors, City staff, and the public regarding the status of projects; receive complaints and recommend solutions or escalate to a manager for resolution.
+- Serve as the first point of contact for questions from contractors, City staff, and the public regarding the status of projects.

 Conditions of Employment